danielcdmconsultores/hello-openai/README.md

 # hello-openai
-ℹ️ It is an executable ready to use, and an easy form to make queries & questions to OPENAI, from a command line interpreter (CLI) for Windows, Linux, Mac
+ℹ️ It is an executable "ready to use", and an easy way to make queries & questions to OPENAI, from a command line interpreter (CLI) for Windows, Linux, Mac

 🚀 Features

 + You can perform automation from the command line.
+(Powershell or Terminal)
-+ Use it in a script, ready to run from a task. (lots, ..)
++ Use it in a script, ready to run from a task. (lots, .bat, ...)
 + You can redirect standard output to a file.
 + Programs that run commands, can now call OPENAI directly.
 + Made with love🤟in GOlang